Resolution of two fundamental issues in the dynamics of relativity and exposure of a real version of the emperor's new clothes: Lorentz four-vector theorems and scalar theorem

-\textbf{Theorem 3.} Suppose that $\Lambda^{\mu}(\mathbf{x},t)=(\mb{\Lambda},\Lambda^{4})$ is an integrable Lorentz four-vector, defined in the domain $V$ in the laboratory frame $XYZ$, where $\mu$ = 1, 2, 3, and 4, with the index 4 corresponding to time component, and $V$ including its boundary is at rest in $XYZ$, namely any $\mathbf{x}\in V$ is independent of $t$.
-The Lorentz scalar theorem states: The time-element space integral
+\textbf{Theorem 3.} Suppose that $\mathnormal{\Lambda}^{\mu}(\mathbf{x},t)=(\mb{\Lambda},\mathnormal{\Lambda}^{4})$ is an integrable Lorentz four-vector, defined in the domain $V$ in the laboratory frame $XYZ$, where $\mu$ = 1, 2, 3, and 4, with the index 4 corresponding to time component, and $V$ including its boundary is at rest in $XYZ$, namely any $\mathbf{x}\in V$ is independent of $t$.
+The Lorentz scalar theorem states: The time-element space integral \\ \\ is a Lorentz scalar \emph{if and only if} \\ \\ holds.\\